In Freyr we free two direct steep lines:

 |

 Afterwards we look for a sleeping bag for Ben as he forgot his and it will freeze again at night.
-The lady of the local climbing shop is surprised to see climbers and doesn't hesitate to help us out, lending us a bunch of blankets.
+The lady of the local climbing shop is surprised to see people around and immediately help us out with some fluffy blankets.
+Merci!

 At Malines the next day we find seldomly seen cliffs, bowing over the Verdon's thundering river for several hundreds of meters.
 Our sunny side of the hurtling stream is gentler and allows for comfortable climbing in Arête du Belvédère, the climbing being less tricky than the exhilarating approach down, the only way to the Verdon stream.
 We encounter many cordelettes and maillons in bushes, improvised rappel points, or fool's rappel points as they would have you ending up dangling in the air, out of rope and nerves.

-Bolts are spacious and incoherent.
-I consult my partner in crime, way down and around a corner with our bag and topo.
+All the bolts I see are spacious and incoherent.
+Ben?
+Can you check the book?
+He's behind a corner 10 meters down.
 I have to go even more right?
-I unknowingly lead an airy delicate link-up to another line, a 6a that Ben then leads, us thinking it's the 6a+ of the initially started (and intended) line.
-Then I start in what we think is the fourth 6a+ ("oh I'll keep the backpack with the food, thermoses – and a few bricks I guess – on for this, less hassle")...
+I unknowingly lead an airy delicate link-up to another line, a 6a that Ben then leads, while we both still think we did the second and third length of Atout Cœur.
+Then I start in what we think is the fourth 6a+. "oh I'll keep the backpack with the food, thermoses – and a few bricks I guess – on for this, that's less hassle"...

 |